pfrazee/vitra/docs/implementation.md

 ### Operation processing flow (executor)

-The executor host watches all active input logs for new entries and enters the following flow as each entry is detected:
+The executor host watches all active oplogs for new entries and enters the following flow as each entry is detected:

 - Place the vm in "restricted mode."
 - If the contract exports a `process()` function